 For this reason, the starting page markup is not allowed in Markdown topics.
 Use only XML topics for starting pages.
 For more information, see Topic formats.

-Use the <spotlight> element to provide links for two of the most important topics.
-Set the type to define what icon the spotlight card should have.
+Use the <spotlight> element for two of the most important topics.

-Use the <primary> and <secondary> elements to provide links for other important and useful topics.
+Use the <primary> and <secondary> elements for other important and useful topics.

-If necessary, use the <misc> element to provide links or cards to additional relevant topics.
+If necessary, use the <misc> element for additional relevant topics.

 Add groups of <links> and <cards>.
 For links, use the <group> element to split them into groups of links.